cloudberrydb/cloudberrydb/src/backend/codegen/README.md

 * [C++ Variadic Templates Guide](http://eli.thegreenplace.net/2014/variadic-templates-in-c/)
   A nice guided tour of variadic templates in C++11 and how to use them to make variadic code that is both type-safe and fast.

+## Codegen GPDB Function
+In order to facilitate codegen GPDB function, we introduced the following classes:
+* `CodegenInterface` - Interface for all code generators.
+* `BaseCodegen`	     - Inherits CodegenInterface and provides common implementation for all generators that derive from it.
+* `CodegenManager`   - Manages all CodegenInterface.

+More details for above classes are available in doxygen document or in respective source code.

+Below are the necessary steps to codegen a target function *F* (e.g. `slot_deform_tuple`) which is access through an operator.

+1. Create a CodegenManager instance in the corresponding operator.
+2. Create a new generator class *GC* (E.g. `SlotDeformTupleCodegen`) that derives from BaseCodegen and implements a function that generartes IR instructions / C++ code for *F*.
+3. Store *GC* and a function pointer to *F* in an appropriate struct.
+For instance the proper struct for `slot_deform_tuple` is `TupleTableSlot`.
+4. Enroll *GC* with the manager for current operator during `ExecInit`.
+Enrollment process makes sure that the function pointer initally points to the regular version of *F*.
+5. Replace the actual function call in GPDB with a call to the above function pointer.

+After `ExecInit`, manager uses `CodegenInterface` to generate the runtime code.
+On sucessful generation, manager swaps the function pointer (see Step 3) to point to the generated version of *F*.
+Note that, *GC* stores the target function *F* along with a reference to a function pointer to *F* (see Step 3).
+This mechanism allows manager to fallback on the regular version of *F* when code generation fails.